-During the tour, we learned a lot about different wild cats from out guide.
-Specifically, how the animals are rehabilitated and released back onto private nature reserves.
+During the tour, we learned a lot about different wild cats from our guide about how the animals are rehabilitated and released back onto private nature reserves.
 Did you know that (supposedly) there aren't any known cases of a cheetah attacking a human?
-Interestingly enough, they are easily domesticated.
-Although that would be awesome, I couldn't imagine anywhere else in the world aside from Africa where having a pet cheetah seems responsible.
+Interestingly enough, it's because they are easily domesticated.
+Although a pet cheetah would be awesome, I couldn't imagine anywhere else in the world aside from Africa where having a pet cheetah seems even remotely responsible.

-Alright, let's get on with it since you probably only visited this post to see the baby lion pictures, so here it goes...
-You might want to sit down because the cuteness can get overwhelming...
+Alright, let's get on with it.
+You probably only visited this post to see the baby lion pictures, so sit down because the cuteness may be overwhelming...

 The fuzzy cubs loved to be scratched and tickled just like a kitten.
-Don't they big paws look funny?
-At only a few months old I could already feel their strength when they nibbled or batted at my arm.
-Imagine how huge they're going to be, I wouldn't want the chewing on my finger in a few months, that's for sure!
+Don't their big paws look funny?
+At only a few months old, I could already feel their strength when they nibbled or batted at my arm.
+Imagine how huge they're going to be, I definitely wouldn't want the chewing on my fingers in a few months from now, that's for sure!

-Playing with baby lions definitely made up for the 17 hour flight!
+Playing with baby lions was definitely worth the17 hour flight to Johannesburg!

 If darling baby lions don't put a smile on your face, I'm not sure what will!